quasar-gfx/QUASAR-client/README.md

 The Scene Viewer app loads a GLTF/GLB scene on the headset to view (you can download example scenes from https://drive.google.com/file/d/1zL_hsmtjyOcAbNbud92aNCxjO1kwEqlK/view?usp=drive_link).

-Download and unzip into `<repo root>/QuestClientApps/Apps/SceneViewer/assets/models/scenes/` (this will be gitignored).
+Download and unzip into `QuestClientApps/Apps/SceneViewer/assets/models/scenes/` (this will be gitignored).

 Note: __You can only have ONE glb in the `scenes/` directory at once since Android will run out of storage if you have them all.__ So, just have `RobotLab.glb` in `scenes/`.